JaeHWg/test/README.md

 this is an **emphasized** text. this is also __emphasized__ text.
 this is _italicised_ text.
 This is also *italicised*.

+to type "enter" or line break in README, add 2 spaces and click the "enter" key.

 ### bullet points
 * no.1
 * no.2